Three Weeks Before Election Day

 - if you come to the Voter Registration Office before noon on Friday following the election, you may apply for the free Virginia Voter Photo ID Card.

-- At the completion of the application process, you will receive a temporay ID which you may use to meet the photo ID requirement for the current election.
+- At the completion of the application process, you will receive a temporary ID which you may use to meet the photo ID requirement for the current election.

 - Provisional Ballots are counted by the Electoral Board on the Friday or Saturday after the election.